larseggert/irtf-chair-description/draft-eggert-irtf-chair-description.md

 and -- in cooperation with the RG chairs -- ensuring that the IETF datatracker correctly reflects the status of the various IRTF-related documents.

-The IRTF Chair also needs to appoint, replace and manage the RG chairs and the IRSG, and follow the research work of the chartered and proposed RGs to a degree that is sufficient to let them develop an understanding on whether they are generally operating well.
+The IRTF Chair appoints, replaces and manages the RG chairs and the IRSG, and follows the research work of the chartered and proposed RGs to a degree that is sufficient to let them develop an understanding on whether they are generally operating well.

 The IRTF Chair also defines the operational procedures for the IRTF (in the boundaries defined by {{RFC2014}}) and the IRSG.
-At the moment, these procedures are captures as a set of [wiki pages](#IRTFWIKI) and it is the duty of the IRTF Chair to refine and update them.
+At the moment, these procedures are captures as a set of [wiki pages](#IRTF-WIKI) and it is the duty of the IRTF Chair to refine and update these descriptions as procedures evolve.
+When process questions on the IRSG or in an RG arise (e.g., on IPR, liaison statements, consensus procedures, copyright, plagiarism, document publication, etc.), the IRTF Chair is frequently consulted and needs to have sufficient familiarity in the area to provide a definitive answer, or at least be able to identify an external party for further consultation.

 The IRSG tries to schedule a working dinner during each IETF meeting, and the IRTF Chair is responsible for organizing the agenda and a suitable venue.

-The IRTF Chair writes a regular column for the [IETF Journal](#IETFJOURNAL) on recent IRTF-related events.
+The IRTF Chair writes a regular column for the [IETF Journal](#IETF-JOURNAL) on recent IRTF-related events.

+During each IETF meeting, the IRTF Chair is responsible for organizing and chairing the "IRTF Open Meeting", during which topics related to the IRTF are being presented and discussed.
+This includes a report by the IRTF Chair on the status of the IRTF and its RGs (an abbreviated version of this report is also usually given during the IETF Technical Plenary) as well as other presentations from RGs, ANRP prize winners, individuals wishing to propose new RGS, or others.

-These administrative duties are very similar to part of the duties of an Area Director (AD) in the IETF and require the same set of organizational and communication skills {{IESGEXP}}.
+These administrative duties are very similar to part of the duties of an Area Director (AD) in the IETF and require the same set of organizational and communication skills {{IESG-EXP}}.
 They also require a regular time commitment throughout the year, the ability to attend most of the IETF meetings in person, as well as some other related travel.